 The therapy aims primarily to stop the inflammatory process.
 Medicines such as cortisone or special anti-inflammatory drugs are used during an acute flare-up.
 If relapses occur repeatedly, the patient usually has to take special medication on a long-term basis to prevent another relapse.
 Diet also plays a role, especially with children and those who are underweight.
 For example, many patients cannot tolerate high-fibre foods because they bloat.
 If people with Crohn’s disease suffer from diarrhea for a long time, they can no longer absorb important nutrients and vitamins.
 These then have to be supplied in a targeted manner.
 In addition, some affected people are not spared an operation.
 Especially when Crohn’s disease leads to negative side effects such as fistulas or even intestinal obstruction.

-Your local colon hydrotherapist can help to ease some of the symptoms with special medicated enema’s.
+Crohns is contraindicative for colonics, but your holistically trained colon hydrotherapist can help to ease some of the symptoms with special medicated enemas.